thoughtbot/til/python/mutable_default_arguments.md

 __NOTE__: Information taken from [python guide](http://docs.python-guide.org/en/latest/writing/gotchas/)

-One of the most confusing moments for new developers is when they discover for the first time how Python treat default arguments in function definitions.
+One of the most confusing moments for new developers is when they discover how Python treats default arguments in function definitions.

 Let's say you want to define a function that accepts a list as a parameter, and you want the default value of that list to be the empty list, so you write: